greenriver/hmis-frontend/src/modules/auth/hooks/README.md

 mid-session change; nothing in the SPA reads those, and the next reload picks the state up from the bootstrap payload.

+`DELETE /hmis/logout` is the exception: the terminal dialog's only action is sign-out, so under `jwt` that route resolves a holder off the token alone and does not require a `current_hmis_user`.
+Without that, a deactivated / no-account user could never sign out, and on a shared machine the next person would inherit the live IdP session.

 The `devise` arm reaches the same states as a 401 and keeps using the re-auth path, so this terminal-page flow is specific to the `jwt` arm.